-Ever just want to get in the car, hit the open road, and see where the wind takes you?
-Over the last few weeks the road has definitely been calling and nothing to me says life therapy like a spur-of-the-moment road trip!
-If you’re looking for itinerary ideas and want to sample some of Oregon’s amazing diversity I’ve got a fantastic trip idea for you!
+Nothing says great life therapy to me like a spur-of-the-moment road trip!
+If you’re looking for itinerary ideas and want to sample some of Oregon’s amazing diversity I’ve got a fantastic trip for you!
 This 650 mile Oregon loop offers up waterfalls, mountains, volcanoes, high desert, a beautiful river, sand dunes, and the ocean.
 What more can you ask for?

 Seattle to Silver Falls State Park

 Road Mileage: 231 miles | Drive Time: 4:30

 My first stop was Silver Falls State Park just a half hour east of Salem, Oregon.
 At 9,200 acres, Silver Falls is the largest state park in Oregon and also one of the most popular.
 Visiting on a busy holiday weekend meant dealing with larger crowds but with the park’s ample acreage and my later 2pm arrival (thanks crappy holiday traffic!) it wasn’t as bad as I had anticipated.
 The park is large and there’s plenty of room to roam.

 There are 25 miles of backcountry trails for hiking, mountain biking, and horseback riding and most of those are dog friendly.
 The main draw of this park is the Trail of Ten Falls, a spectacular 9 mile loop hike that takes you on a scenic tour of 10 stunning waterfalls and includes a behind-the-scenes look at the spectacular 177′ South Falls.
 Just a heads up: dogs are not allowed on this trail but are allowed most other areas in the park.